The Corporate Governance Review: Australia

-The ASX, Australia's primary securities exchange and one of the world's top 10 listed exchange groups by value,2 has many overarching objectives, including:
+The ASX, Australia's primary securities exchange and one of the world's top 10 listed exchange groups by value,2 has many objectives, including:

-The ASX's powers to investigate are curtailed in many respects as it is compelled by the Corporations Act to defer to the authority of ASIC in regard to various issues, such as investigation of breaches of the Corporations Act.
-Nevertheless, the ASX and ASIC often work together to ensure that listed entities are subject to an appropriate degree of supervision.
+The Corporations Act restricts the ASX's powers to some extent, by requiring it to defer to the authority of ASIC in certain circumstances, such as investigation of breaches of the Corporations Act.
+However, the ASX and ASIC often collaborate to ensure that listed entities are subject to an appropriate degree of supervision.

 - identifying breaches of the Market Integrity Rules;